-Germline mutations are far less common.
-A germline mutation occurs in a sperm cell or an egg cell and is passed directly from a parent to a child at the time of conception.
-As the embryo grows into a baby, the mutation from the initial sperm or egg cell is copied into every cell in the body.
-Because the mutation affects reproductive cells, it can pass from generation to generation.
+Germline variants are far less common, accounting for only about 5%–10% of all cancers.
+A germline variant occurs in a sperm cell or an egg cell and is passed directly from a parent to a child at the time of conception.
+As the embryo grows into a baby, the pathogenic variant from the initial sperm or egg cell is copied into every cell in the body.
+Because the pathogenic variant affects reproductive cells, it can pass from generation to generation.

-Cancer caused by germline mutations is called inherited or hereditary.
+Cancers caused by germline pathogenic variants are called inherited or hereditary.
 More than 50 different hereditary cancer syndromes have been identified that can be passed from one generation to the next.
-Family and personal histories suggestive of germline mutations include:
+Family and personal histories suggestive of germline pathogenic variants include:

-- Certain pathologies (triple-negative breast cancer)
+- Certain pathologies (triple-negative breast cancer or microsatellite unstable cancer)

 See the sidebar for more red flags that might indicate germline risk.